 Each time you import contacts in Mailchimp, we look for duplicates, bounces, and unsubscribes, as well as incorrect file formats and syntax errors.
 These issues can prevent some contacts from being added to your audience.

-In this article, you'll learn more about possible problems with your contact import.
+In this article, you'll learn about possible problems with your contact import.

-- You can undo a recent contact import for any reason.
-To learn more, read Undo a Contact Import.
+You can undo a recent contact import for any reason.
+To learn more, check out Undo a Contact Import.

 Was my import successful?

-After you import contacts, we recommend you take a look at the results on your Import History page.
+After you import contacts, we recommend you check out the results on your Import History page.
 The Import History page includes details on any errors we found, and tells you which email addresses to review for issues to troubleshoot.
 These details remain on the Import History page for 24 hours.

 To learn more about your import results and how to find them, check out View Your Contact Import Results.